hoppet-code/hoppet/docs/README.md

   in that directory to generate the HTML documentation from the source.
   You will need a working Python environment, with pip able to install the required packages.

+- [doxygen-cpp/](doxygen-cpp/): elements for the doxygen documentation of the C++ interface.
+From the top directory run `doxygen docs/doxygen-cpp/Doxyfile`.
+  Open `docs/doxygen-cpp-output/html/index.html` to see the output.